I independently & honestly review all of my travel recommendations. If you click on links I provide, I may receive compensation

 For another way to cross the Scheldt, you can also take a free ferry called the St. Anna Ferry from a pier a few blocks north.
 While I do love ferries & don’t get to ride them nearly often enough, in this case, St. Anna’s Tunnel is an even more unique way of getting across the water.

-Once you’re in the building, you then head underground to the Underpass itself.
+Once you’re in the building, you head underground to the Underpass.

 The escalators of St. Anna’s Tunnel